Important facts and information to know when visiting Lebanon

 Whilst many parts of Lebanon are easy to reach by car on a day trip, you may want to consider a longer road trip around Lebanon.

 And don’t miss the food!
-There’s a great guide here to all the different dishes you should try at least once during your stay.
+There’s a great guide here to all the different dishes you should try at least once during your stay in Lebanon.

 Lebanon with Kids – Our Travel Stories